insprintautomation/Automation-SampleProjects/ApiAutomation-RestAssured-BDD/README.md

 ```

 **Approach 2:** Using ApiUtil methods
-Below is the sample scripts for testing add inventory endpoint `v2/store/inventory` for petstore API using `ApiUtil.java`.
+Below is the scripts for testing add inventory endpoint `v2/store/inventory` for petstore API using `ApiUtil.java`.
 ApiUtil has wrapper methods for API operations which uses RestAssured.
 ```java
 package com.petstore.api.automation.restassured.testng;